+c.
+Correct Wear.
 Wear squarely on the head, with bottom edge parallel to and 1-1/2 inch above the eyebrows.
 Center insignia 1 1/4 inches from the visor.

-For the NWU Type I, II and III, the eight-point cover will remain the standard head gear worn during uniform inspections, special events, and as determined by the Regional Commander or unit commanding officer.
+For the NWU Types II and III, the eight-point cover will remain the standard head gear worn during uniform inspections, special events, and as determined by the Regional Commander or unit commanding officer.

 e.
 Ownership Markings.
 Last name, first initial and middle initial (if applicable) on sweatband.